shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/show-instream-video-ads-on-android.md

 See below for a complete working example of showing an instream video ad.

-<b>Note:</b> As best practices :
+> [!NOTE]

-- All SDK methods must be called on the main thread.
+> - All SDK methods must be called on the main thread.
-- `activityOnDestroy()` must be called for the VideoAd that is expected to be destroyed.
+> - `activityOnDestroy()` must be called for the VideoAd that is expected to be destroyed.

 ``` pre
  package com.appnexus.example.simplevideo;